 How Does My Metabolism Work?

-A person with a “fast” metabolism is someone who needs more energy and therefore burns more calories at rest and throughout the day.
+A person with a “fast” metabolism needs more energy and therefore burns more calories at rest and throughout the day.
 Someone with a “slow” metabolism burns fewer calories at rest and during the day.
-Because your metabolism isn’t one process, but rather a series of interconnected processes, there are many different reasons that your metabolism might be “fast” or “slow.”
+Because your metabolism isn’t one process but rather a series of interconnected processes, there are many different reasons that your metabolism might be “fast” or “slow.”

 So how do you turn up the heat on your metabolism to burn more calories?
 Here are five steps you can use to increase your metabolism and get your calorie-burning machine working more efficiently.